-2009 MTSF -10 Strategic Priorities 12 National Outcomes National Development Plan Draft Provincial Strategic Objectives Cape Winelands District Strategic Objectives Witzenberg Strategic Objectives Strengthen the skills and human resource base OC 1: Improved quality of basic education.
-Improve education, training and innovation SO=2: Improving education outcomes SO 1: To create an environment and forge partnerships that ensures the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment 2.1 Support Institutional Transformation & Development.
+2009 MTSF -10 Strategic Priorities 12 National Outcomes National Development Plan Provincial Strategic Plan 2014 - 2019 Cape Winelands District Strategic Objectives Witzenberg Strategic Objectives Strengthen the skills and human resource base OC 1: Improved quality of basic education.
+Improve education, training and innovation PSG2: Improve education outcomes and opportunities for youth development SO 1: To create an environment and forge partnerships that ensures the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment 2.1 Support Institutional Transformation & Development.
 3.1 Provide & maintain facilities that make citizens feel at home.
 Improve the health profile of all South African OC 2: A long and healthy life for all South Africans.
-Promoting health SO-4: Increasing wellness SO 1: To create an environment and forge partnerships that ensures the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment 3.1 Provide & maintain facilities that make citizens feel at home.
+Promoting health PSG 3: Increase wellness, safety and tackle social ills SO 1: To create an environment and forge partnerships that ensures the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment 3.1 Provide & maintain facilities that make citizens feel at home.
 Intensify the fight against crime and corruption OC 3: All people in South Africa are and feel safe.
-Social Protection Building safer communities Transforming society and uniting the country SO 5: Increasing safety SO 1: To create an environment and forge partnerships that ensures the health, safety, social and economic development of all communities including the 4.1 Support the poor & vulnerable through programmes & policy
+Social Protection Building safer communities Transforming society and uniting the country PSG 3: Increase wellness, safety and tackle social ills SO 1: To create an environment and forge partnerships that ensures the health, safety, social and economic development of all communities including the 4.1 Support the poor & vulnerable through programmes & policy

-2009 MTSF -10 Strategic Priorities 12 National Outcomes National Development Plan Draft Provincial Strategic Objectives Cape Winelands District Strategic Objectives Witzenberg Strategic Objectives 7.10.11100 empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment.
-Speeding up growth and transforming the economy to create decent work and sustainable livelihoods OC 4: Decent employment through inclusive economic growth.
-Economy and employment An integrated and inclusive rural economy SO-1: Creating opportunities for growth and jobs SO: 2 Managing a sustainable bulk services strategy and transport system which fosters social and economic opportunities.
+2009 MTSF -10 Strategic Priorities 12 National Outcomes National Development Plan Provincial Strategic Plan 2014 - 2019 Cape Winelands District Strategic Objectives Witzenberg Strategic Objectives empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment. • Speeding up growth and transforming the economy to create decent work and sustainable livelihoods OC 4: Decent employment through inclusive economic growth.
+Economy and employment An integrated and inclusive rural economy PSG-1: Creating opportunities for growth and jobs SO: 2 Managing a sustainable bulk services strategy and transport system which fosters social and economic opportunities.
 4.2 Create an enabling environment to attract investment & support local economy.
 Strengthen the skills and human resource base OC 5: A skilled and capable workforce to support an inclusive growth path.
-Improving Education training and innovation Positioning South Africa in the World Fighting corruption Building a capable and developmental state SO-12: Building the best-run regional government in the world SO 3: To provide an effective and efficient financial and strategic support services to the Cape Winelands District Municipality.
+Improving Education training and innovation Positioning South Africa in the World Fighting corruption Building a capable and developmental state PSG-5: Embed good governance and integrated service delivery through partnerships and spatial alignment SO 3: To provide an effective and efficient financial and strategic support services to the Cape Winelands District Municipality.
 2.1 Support Institutional Transformation & Development.
 Massive programme to build economic and social infrastructure OC 6: An efficient, competitive and responsive economic infrastructure network.
-Economy infrastructure Environmental sustainability Transforming human settlement and the national space economy SO 3: Increasing access to safe and efficient transport SO-10:Integrating service delivery for maximum impact SO-1:Creating opportunities for growth and jobs SO: 2 Managing a sustainable bulk services strategy and transport system which fosters social and economic opportunities.
+Economy infrastructure Environmental sustainability Transforming human settlement and the national space economy PSG 3: Increase wellness, safety and tackle social ills PSG-5: Embed good governance and integrated service delivery through partnerships and spatial alignment PSG-1: Creating opportunities for growth and jobs SO: 2 Managing a sustainable bulk services strategy and transport system which fosters social and economic opportunities.
 4.2 Create an enabling environment to attract investment & support local economy.
-Comprehensive rural development strategy linked to land and OC 7: Vibrant, equitable and sustainable rural communities with food Integrated and inclusive rural economy Transforming human SO-11:Creating opportunities for growth and SO 1: To create an environment and forge partnerships that ensures 4.1 Support the poor & vulnerable through programmes & policy
+Comprehensive rural development strategy OC 7: Vibrant, equitable and sustainable rural Integrated and inclusive rural economy PSG 3: Increase wellness, safety and SO 1: To create an environment and forge 4.1 Support the poor & vulnerable through